Jezza34000/homeassistant_weback_component/README.md

 ## Important : API change since 2022

 If you have bought and create your robot account prior to 2022 it's possible you are still registered on the old API system, and you account will have problem or not work. \
-if you concerned, to ensure proper working, please follow thoses steps: \
+if you concerned, to ensure proper working, please follow those steps: \
 Go to WeBack app :
 * Remove you robot from account
 * Logout from account